h2oai/h2ogpt/README.md

 ```
 The numbers `256` and `512` in the model names indicate the cutoff lengths (in tokens) used for fine-tuning.
 Shorter values generally result in faster training and more focus on the last part of the provided input text (consisting of prompt and answer).

-More information about the models can be found on [H2O.ai's HuggingFace page](https://huggingface.co/h2oai/).
+More information about the models can be found on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/).

 ### Why H2O.ai?